-Mr. PEER BACCHUS: I also rise to oppose this resolution.
+Mr. PEER BACCHUS: I also rise oppose this resolution.
 I find it difficult to support it, and I also find it difficult to support any supplementary provision.
-To my mind it is-I canhelp saying-a deliberate act disregard the wishes of this Council because of the fact that the decision of this Council was taken before the consigned.
-What is the tract was explanation we got that has satisfied Members of this Council? some hon.
-The hon. the Colonial Secretary legal through the adviser of GOVtold that Government has been to that conernment is committed Government is comthe If tract. mitted to that contract, how much more is Government committed to the wishes of this Council!
+To my mind it is-I cannot help saying-a deliberate act to disregard the wishes of this Council because of the fact that the decision of • this Council was taken before the con-What is the tract was signed. explanation we got that has satisfied some hon.
+Members of this Council?
+The hon. the Colonial Secretary through the legal adviser of Government has been told that Government is committed to that con- a tract.
+If the Government is mitted to that contract, how much more is Government committed to the wishes of this Council!
 If such stress has been laid on the committal of Government to the contractor by writing that contractor a letter of acceptance, so much more weight must be given to that letter than to the decision of the supreme Executive Council of this country, I find myself unable to accept that explanation.
-In my considered opinion it is nothing short of a deliberate act which interferes with the constitutional privileges ofthis Council.
-Though I have said it before.
-I think I am not. just as jealous as any Member who sits here of the privileges of this Council, and I intend hy my vote to record how serious I think that anyone should interfere with the constitutional privileges of this Council.
+In my considered opinion it is nothing of a deliberate act which interferes with the constitutional privileges of this Council.
+Though I have not said it before, I think I am just as jealous as any Member who sits here of the privileges of this Council, and I intend by my vote to record how serious I think that anyone should interfere with the constitutional privileges of this Council.
 I do not intend to go into any detail as to whether the contractor has given satisfaction, whether this is a reasonable price or is more than what Government ought to pay.
 That does not concern me.
 I leave that solely to the judgment Government also as to which Contractor should be selected from the applications received.

 Before I take my seat I would just like to refer to the previous contractor.
 Though our names appear to be the same there is no connection between myself and that contractor. (laughter) I have just taken up the matter as it appears to me.
 We have reduced the vote.
-Being a layman it may be difficult for me to discuss the legal aspect of the supplementary estimate provision question, but we have it in the Standing Rules and Orders of this Council that a motion having been moved by a Government Officer for a certain vote to be placed on the Estimates and an amendment having succeeded against it another motion cannot be moved to negative that decision of the Council.
+Being a layman it may be difficult for me to discuss the legal aspect of the supplementary estimate provision in question, but we have it in the Standing Rules and Orders of this Council that a motion having been moved by a Government Officer for a certain vote to b placed on the Estimates and an amendment having succeeded against it another motion cannot be moved to negative that decision of the Council.
 I am a layman, but I am afraid it is not strictly in conformity with the Rules of this Council.
-However, that is matter for the Legal Department Government to deal with.
-So far as am concerned I am going to record my vote against this motion.
+However, that is a matter for the Legal Department of Government to deal with.
+So far as I am concerned I am going to record my vote against this motion.